mngeethasree/Facebook_Link_Prediction/README.md

 ## Structure of Data:
-In the dataset, each record consists of a pair of users who are currently connected to each other For example, <br>
+In the dataset, each record consists of a pair of users who are currently connected to each other <br>

+For example, <br>
 A, B  -  indicates that A follows B (A -> Source node, B-> Destination node) <br>
 B, A  -  indicates that B follows A (B -> Source node, A-> Destination node) <br>